 Incisions for implant placement vary widely and include through the nipple, under the breast, through the armpit and transumbilical.
 These access incisions will be discussed in length during your consultation.
-Implants in our practice are preferably placed under the muscle, and this provides for improved tissue coverage, improved longevity of the breast shape and a decreased incidence of breast hardness.
+Implants in our cosmetic surgery practice are preferably placed under the muscle, and this provides for improved tissue coverage, improved longevity of the breast shape and a decreased incidence of breast hardness.

 Your surgery will be performed in our AAAASF (American Association for Accreditation of Ambulatory Surgery Facilities, Inc.) nationally certified outpatient facility.
 Breast augmentation is performed under general anesthesia.
 Routine breast augmentation is approximately 1 hour in length.
 All wound closure is provided with absorbable stitch material and waterproof dressings for patient comfort.
 Postoperative support will be provided and may consist of a bra, Ace support, a chest strap or any combination thereof.
 Prescriptions for medications required in the postoperative period will be provided prior to your surgery, to prevent any delay in availability after surgery.